 With our fire tracking app we developed as part of MAAP, we documented over 2,500 major fires across the Amazon in 2020.
 The Amazon real-time fire monitoring app is hosted by Google Earth Engine and uses a combination of heat-based fire alerts with aerosol emissions to detect major fires.

 When fires burn, they emit gases and aerosols.
 A new satellite (Sentinel-5P from the European Space Agency) detects these aerosol emissions.
 The major feature of the app is user-friendly and real-time identification of major fires across the Amazon, based on the aerosol emissions detected by Sentinel-5P.
 The app also contains the commonly-used “fire alerts,” which are satellite-based data of temperature anomalies.*

+Thus, the user combines data from the atmosphere (aerosol) with data from the ground (temperature) to pinpoint the source of major fires.
 Since the data updates daily and is not impacted by clouds, real-time monitoring really was possible.
 Last fire season, we uploaded each day’s new image by midnight.
-Click here to read more about our fire app is used to detect major fires.

 Since Operation Mercury, MAAP has also provided nonpublic reports directly to the Peruvian government.
 With each cycle of reporting illegal activity, government crackdowns and further analysis, deforestation rates are slowing in the areas we study.

 The cycle begins with technology.
 Satellites are our most powerful tool, and we use an array of satellites with different resolutions.
 To begin we spot a potential area of deforestation or investigate a deforestation alert using a lower resolution satellite.
 Then we prioritize the data, such as where the deforestation is, whether it is illegal or not, an

 d other related factors.
 Once we have determined the significance of the deforestation, we further investigate the drivers with higher resolution satellite imagery.